What You Need to Know Before You Get Breast Implants

 If your doctor shows photographs of patients, ask if they were his or her own patients.
 Ask to see photographs of how they looked a few years later.

-If your doctor tells you that breast implants are proven safe, ask what kinds of problems can happen to women who have breast implants.
+If your doctor tells you that breast implants are proven safe, ask for a copy of any report that studied women with implants for at least 10 years.

 Ask your doctor for written information about the risks of breast implants and read that information at least one week before surgery, so you have time to ask questions or gather more information.